 What’s more, Andrew met both the Queen of England and Prime Minister, Theresa May, during the celebrations.

-Aviation definitely runs in the family – before retiring, Phil was an engineer with the New Zealand Air Force and then with Air New Zealand.
-He lives now in HBH Senior Living’s independent apartments, while is wife Anne is in the hospital.
-Like Andrew’s two girls, they’re both justifiably proud of their high-achieving son!
+Aviation definitely runs in the family – before retiring, Rob was an engineer with the New Zealand Air Force and then with Air New Zealand.
+He lives now in HBH Senior Living’s independent apartments, while is wife Ann is in the hospital.
+Both Rob and Ann are justifiably proud of their high-achieving son!

 RAF planes flying over Buckingham Palace during the 2018 centenary celebrations